UBC-CIC/call-center-historical-audio-processing/transcript-indexer/README.md

 ![alt text](../images/kibana-create-index-pattern.png)
 3) You will be taken to the management screen where you can view all the fields in the ```transcripts``` index.
 Navigating back to the Discover panel, you will be able to view all the indexed documents and perform queries in the search bar.

-## State Machine Diagram
+## State Machine Architecture
 ![alt text](../images/state-machine.png)
 This workflow is designed to integrate with the frontend architecture; invocations of the state machine workflow are tied to changes in the Amplify API, specifically the , which contains metadata for the audio file that was uploaded to Amplify storage.
 The lambda that has the DynamoDB table created in the frontend assigned to it as a trigger will start the invocation of the state machine.
+Note that the supported audio file types are: .wav, .mp3, .mp4, and .flac. \
 In the 'Start Transcribe' stage, a transcription job for the uploaded audio file will be started with PII redaction enabled and its status will be checked and waited until it finishes.
 The resulting transcript is available via URI instead of being written to an S3 bucket.
 In the 'Process Transcription' stage, the transcript will try to be chunked up according to speaker, and will undergo entity and key phrase extraction.
 Finally, the transcript, phrases and other metadata will be indexed into the ES cluster.

 ## Further Recommendations